 Welcome to the blog!

-This blog was created to express my thoughts on the regular career paths that so many people end up finding themselves in as adults, also referred to as the «rat race».
+This blog was created in 2018 to express my thoughts on the regular career paths that so many people end up finding themselves in as adults, also referred to as the «rat race».

-In this blog I will adress certain topics like what the rat race is all about, why it might not be the best way to spend your life, how to eventually escape the rat race and my own experiences from the rat race.
+In this blog I will adress certain topics like what the rat race is all about, why it might not be the best way to spend your life, how to eventually escape and my own experiences from the rat race.
 It also serves as a log for writing down thoughts during my grind of transitioning from an employee to an independent entrepreneur.

-In my twenties I started understanding how most people are trained to become a part of the working world since they are kids, and I started accumulating more and more knowledge about this.
+In my twenties I started understanding how most people are trained to become a part of the working world since they are kids, and I started accumulating knowledge about this.
 I also started gathering a lot of information about the rat race and why people were quitting it.
-This information was gathered mainly through books.
+This information was gathered mainly through books and podcasts.